 The Relaxation Response initiates the parasympathetic nervous system which is the rest, digest and repair or heal mode.
 It is the body’s evolved system for switching off the “fight or flight” response.
 Not enough time spent in relaxation mode means we stay saturated in stress chemicals and inflammation and the body can’t heal itself.
 No matter how good your diet is, without enough rest you don’t digest or absorb your nutrients properly which affects your immune system, metabolism, hormones and neurotransmitter synthesis.
 This shows up as leaky gut, bacterial overgrowth, IBS, and general unhappiness etc. Know many action athletes with gut issues?

 Love going hard every day?
 Train too hard without rest and the body can’t calm down enough to integrate what you’ve been doing, so the body hasn’t truly learnt it.
 Rest gets your training into your body and out of your head faster.
 Rest is paradoxically necessary for the brain to be industrious and get work done.
 Some physiological processes only occur when the brain is at rest or sleeping.
 Unrested, our assessment of risk and ability to focus declines and coping mechanisms go down the toilet.
-Many studies on meditation show brain breaks and rest or downtime improve attention and motivation, boost productivity and creativity, and improve decision-making - all essential components to peak performance.
+Many studies on meditation show brain breaks and rest or downtime improve attention and motivation, boosts productivity and creativity, and improves decision making - all essential components to peak performance.